ayhaneyikan/text-word-analysis/README.md

-# multithreaded-multilang-
+# Multithreading in Java, Python, and Rust
-An exploration of the same multithreading problem in multiple languages
+This repo is an exploration of the same multithreading problem in multiple languages.
+In each subdirectory, you will find the appropriate language's implementation of the problem: ???